Liberty Seated Half Dollars

 WB-3

-Choice $3950 New December 18!
-Conditional Rarity, Brilliant Frosted Luster, Swirling Cartwheels, Oregon Beaver Collection.
+Choice $3950 Conditional Rarity, Brilliant Frosted Luster, Swirling Cartwheels, Oregon Beaver Collection.
 The 1872 San Francisco issue has always garnered my respect as challenging in AU or better.
 For example, the Mint State PCGS census stands at 7 examples at the offered grade with the same amount finer.
 The arrival of this GFRC-Choice rated example to the price list is an opportunity for astute collectors to acquire a grade rarity.
 Not only is the date tough, this example is a joy to view under a bright given brilliant frosted luster and the accompanying cartwheels.
 A complete strike further enhances the eye appeal which is more consistent with a near-gem.
 With a 10x, a few stray hairlines are noted in the left obverse field and the basis for the current grade.
 Housed in PCGS Gen 4.4 (2005-2011) holder.

 Seated 50C 1873 1873